Law of Return: Denial of citizenship

+Same-sex spousal relationships

+On 10 June 2011, the applicability of the Law of Return to same-sex couples was tested when a gay male couple, one Jewish and one Catholic, made aliyah to Israel.
+This couple was the first same-sex, different-religion, married couple to request joint aliyah status.
+(Opposite-sex, different-religion, married couples had hitherto received joint aliyah as a matter of course.)
+The Jewish man quickly received citizenship but the decision on his husband's new citizenship was delayed by the Ministry of the Interior; this was despite the law's explicit and unqualified statement that the spouse of a Jewish returnee is also to be granted citizenship.
+However, within two months of the entry, on 10 August 2011, the Ministry of the Interior granted citizenship to the non-Jewish husband as required by the law.

+In 2014, Interior Minister Gideon Sa'ar clarified that Jews in same-sex relationships who had been married abroad and wished to immigrate to Israel under the law of return were eligible to do so, with their spouse.
+This included those with a non-Jewish spouse, consistent with the terms of the law.
+Both same-sex spouses would, like different-sex couples, receive Israeli citizenship.

 Controversy

 Followers of Messianic Judaism

-The Supreme Court of Israel ruled in 1989 that Messianic Judaism constituted another religion, and that people who had become Messianic Jews were not therefore eligible for Aliyah under the law.
+The Supreme Court of Israel ruled, in a 1989 case, that Messianic Judaism constituted another religion, and that people who had become Messianic Jews were not therefore eligible for aliyah under the law, which excepted those Jews who had voluntarily changed their religion.

-On April 16, 2008, the Supreme Court ruled in a case brought by a number of people with Jewish fathers and grandfathers whose applications for citizenship had been rejected on the grounds that they were Messianic Jews.
+On 16 April 2008, the Supreme Court heard a further case brought by a number of people with Jewish fathers and grandfathers whose applications for citizenship had been rejected on the grounds that they were Messianic Jews.
 The argument was made by the applicants that they had never been Jews according to halakha, and were not therefore excluded by the conversion clause.
-This argument was upheld in the ruling, and the government agreed to reprocess their applications.
-Despite this, Messianic Jews are considered to be eligible for the law if they can claim Jewish ancestry (having a Jewish father or grandfather).
+The court upheld this argument in its ruling; and the government agreed to reprocess their applications.
+Thus, Messianic Jews are considered eligible for return if they can claim Jewish ancestry (eg, through a Jewish father or grandfather).